-In giving cooked squash, we suggest you skip the seasonings.
+When feeding cooked squash, it’s best to omit any seasonings.
 They can’t enjoy seasonings as much as humans do, and it’s also not healthy anyway.

-The skin of the squash could be tough when raw.
+The skin of raw squash can be tough.
 Your chickens could try to peck at it and hurt their beaks.
 Your chickens could end up with a broken beak, or this instance might cause them to ignore squash in the future.

 Want the chickens to devour the whole squash?
-Cook the fruit!
+Cook the!
 It will soften the skin up, making it easier for chickens to peck away at it.

-Want to give them raw squash?
-We suggest cutting and chopping it up.
+If you want to feed them raw squash, it’s recommended to cut it into smaller pieces.
 This way, they will be able to eat the insides with ease.
 Do not forget that, in this case, they would most likely leave the skin alone.
 Don’t forget to clean up once they’re done with their squash halves or slices!